Google’s SGE Update Will Change SEO Forever

 These significant layout and functionality changes will result in changes to advertising placements, as well.

 Currently, search ads appear in one of two packs on the results page.
-There are several possible paid placements above the organic results, then several placements at the bottom of the page.
+There are several possible paid placements above the organic results, followed by several placements at the bottom of the page.
 E-commerce products may also appear as visual shopping ads.
 Advertisers compete amongst themselves to receive top billing.

 The new SGE layout will incorporate search ads in prominent placements as always, though exactly how they will appear is not yet clear.
-Shopping ads will be seamlessly integrated into generated responses in a new comparison-style layout, but conventional search ad placements have not yet been revealed by Google.
+Shopping ads will be seamlessly integrated into generated responses in a new comparison-style layout, but Google has not yet revealed conventional search ad placements.

 Google has stated that ads will continue to include indicators that they are paid placements rather than organic listings.
 In general, what we may see is a shift toward requiring visual elements for all search ad types rather than just shopping ads.
 Google’s new layout appears to more visually oriented.
 It’s possible that search ads will appear much the same as shopping ads, which may require rethinking how ads get planned and composed.